Sheridan Correctional Center workers join statewide picket in hope of enhanced worker safety, staffing

 State Sen. Sue Rezin, R-Morris, sent a letter to IDOC and issued the following statement on the ongoing exposure incidents, emphasizing the need for immediate action to protect Illinois’ correctional officers and residents.

-“In recent weeks, we have seen far too many reports of potential exposures to harmful substances for this administration to continue to sit by and do nothing to protect its staff and residents,” Rezin said in a statement.
+“In recent weeks, we have seen far too many reports of potential exposures to harmful substances for this administration to continue to sit by and do nothing to protect its staff and residents,” Rezin said.
 “It is time for department officials to take these incidents seriously and implement meaningful protocols to protect the well-being of their staff and individuals within the state’s care.
 Until those protocols are fully in place, I stand with those who believe that the processing of nonlegal mail should be temporarily suspended.”

-“The Illinois Department of Corrections recognizes the difficult and challenging situations our facility staff face every day in their efforts to keep our state safe.
-We deeply value and appreciate the dedication and sacrifices of our frontline employees.
+Shaw Local reached out to IDOC for comment and received the following response in an email: “The Illinois Department of Corrections recognizes the difficult and challenging situations our facility staff face every day in their efforts to keep our state safe.
+We deeply value and appreciate the dedication and sacrifices of our front-line employees.

-“We are working closely with the Illinois Department of Public Health, Illinois State Police, and medical experts to identify the cause of recent incidents and determine long-term solutions.
+“We are working closely with the Illinois Department of Public Health, Illinois State Police and medical experts to identify the cause of recent incidents and determine long-term solutions.
 These efforts are focused on improving safety while ensuring individuals in custody maintain essential communications and family connections.
 We remain committed to working with all stakeholders, including our labor partners, to ensure a safe and secure working environment for our staff.”

 Sheridan Correctional Center employees hold signs saying "Safety matters, say 'no' to drug smuggling say 'no' to assaults on staff during a picket protest on Thursday, Oct.
 17, 2024 outside the Sheridan Correctional Center in Sheridan.